 When determining individual compensation levels for the Company's NEOs, the Compensation Committee considers a variety of factors including the overall financial and operating performance of the Company, each NEO's individual performance and contributions towards meeting corporate objectives and each NEO's level of responsibility and length of service.
 At the end of each year, the Compensation Committee reviews actual performance against corporate objectives.
-For further information, see the section on page 20 entitled "Short-Term Incentives Program".
+For further information, see the section on page 22 entitled "Short-Term Incentives Program".

-Gold Royalty maintains a compensation peer group (the "Peer Group") to provide competitive market context on pay levels, mix and design practices.
-The Peer Group is reviewed annually by the Compensation Committee to ensure it continues to reflect our size, business and geography.
-This year, the Compensation Committee positioned base salary levels between the 25th and 50th percentile of the Peer Group, to align with the Company's compensation philosophy.
-Our objective is to generally target base salary between the 25th and 50th percentile of the Peer Group, and incentive compensation between the 50th and 75th percentile of the Peer Group.
+Gold Royalty maintains a compensation peer group to provide competitive market context on pay levels, mix and design practices.
+The compensation peer group is reviewed annually by the Compensation Committee to ensure it continues to reflect our size, business and geography.
+This year, the Compensation Committee positioned base salary levels between the 25th and 50th percentile of the compensation peer group, to align with the Company's compensation philosophy.
+Our objective is to generally target base salary between the 25th and 50th percentile of the compensation peer group, and incentive compensation between the 50th and 75th percentile of the compensation peer group.
 For more information, see the section on page 20 entitled "The Peer Group".